 All the leaves are brown

 Ahhh, yes.
 It’s that time of the year again, when the leaves start turning a beautiful brown, orange and yellow in the northern hemisphere.
+Like the song says: “all the leaves are brown, and the sky is gray.”
 There is no denying fall is coming.

 As someone who grew up in the tropics, I can’t say I am a big fan of the cold winters.
 However, I do enjoy the fall and spring seasons.
 With the changing seasons, come the changing foods.
 The crisp and leafy veggies and fruits of summer are replaced with the sturdy grains and pumpkins of autumn.
 Meals become heartier as the weather becomes colder.